fogatlas/fogatlas/README.md

 ## FogAtlas Legacy

-The organization [FogAtlas legacy](https://github.com/fogatlas-legacy) contains an older version of FogAtlas that you can check out because of the _demo kit_ a tool that can be used to play with FogAtlas in a virtual environment in order to get an idea of the FogAtlas features.
+The organization [FogAtlas legacy](https://github.com/fogatlas-legacy) contains an older version of FogAtlas that you can check out so as to execute the _demo kit_, a tool that can be used to play with FogAtlas in a virtual environment in order to get an idea of the FogAtlas features.
 The _demo_kit_ is not yet available for the newer version.